What is a gas letdown generator (GLG)?

 Gas Letdown Generators

 Gas letdown Generators (GLG) use the flow of natural gas to generate electricity in a similar way to how the flow of water generates energy in a water mill.
 Turboexpanders are a type of gas letdown generators that generate power through pressure reduction in gaseous substances.
-The Anax-Star Turboexpander (ASTE) uses an axial flow turbine to reduce gas inlet pressure to a usable outlet pressure.
+The Anax Turboexpander (ATE) uses an axial flow turbine to reduce gas inlet pressure to a usable outlet pressure.
 A generator connected to the turbine generates direct current (DC) as the turbine spins, and an inverter converts the direct current to usable alternating current (AC).

 How are GLGs used?